equalizedigital/accessibility-checker/README.txt

 [Read Video Transcript](https://equalizedigital.com/accessibility-checker/getting-started-quick-guide/#vidtranscript)

-### Premium Support
+### Our Support Team is Here to Help You

 The Equalize Digital team aims to provide regular support for Accessibility Checker on the WordPress.org forums.
 If you have a question about the plugin or its use, please post in the support forum, and we will do our best to help you in a timely manner.
 Our support hours are Monday-Friday, 9:00 AM to 5:00 PM U.S. central time.
-Please understand that we do prioritize support for purchasers of Accessibility Checker Pro.
+Please understand that we do prioritize support for purchasers of Accessibility Checker Pro or our Priority Support Packages.

 If you need one-on-one email support, please consider purchasing [Accessibility Checker Pro](https://products.equalizedigital.com/).
+Accessibility Checker Pro customers receive unlimited personal support on plugin usage and features.

 We also offer [Priority Support Packages](https://products.equalizedigital.com/priority-support/) that include phone and Zoom video support, as well as assistance with accessibility/screen reader testing and custom coding.
+Priority Support Packages are perfect for agencies, freelancers, and website managers who want an accessibility expert on-call to provide consultation and assistance as they remediate their website's accessibility.
+[Learn More About Priority Support](https://products.equalizedigital.com/priority-support/)

 ### Multi-platform Accessibility